 Where will the new National Park be?

 Since we started our campaign, local people from several areas highlighted in ‘Unfinished Business’, have set up their own campaigns for a National Park for their area.
-The Scottish Government will shortly start seeking nominations for the new national park.
+The Scottish Government will shortly start seeking nominations for the new national park, but you can register interest for new National Parks before then..
 Here are some resources that could help communities looking at the possibility of National Park status for their area.

 The Potential Socio-economic Impacts of a New National Park for Galloway